Executive summary: In this article, we’ll cover everything you need to know about tiered commissions.

 Total commissions = $3,600 + $4,000 + $2,400 = $10,000

-As you can see, there’s clearly a big difference in both cases.
+As you can see, there’s clearly a big difference between the two cases.

 If you compare the payout curve, it would look something like this: